DuendeInexistente/Cirque/ShortStories/stars.md

 QVMgSSBGQUxMIEFTIEkgU0hBVFRFUiBBUyBJIENSQUNLCg== tried to maintain altitude VEhVTkRFUiBISVRTIE1FIElUIEJVUk5TIE1FIElUIEtJTExTIE1FCg== but RW1lcmdlbmN5OiBFbmVyZ3kgb3ZlcmxvYWQgb24gYWxsIHN5c3RlbXMuIEVtZXJnZW5jeSBzaHV0ZG93biBpbiBwcm9ncmVzcwo=

 It turned back on several minutes later, still falling.
 Cyan_Unit's sensors had been damaged, but it still detected a large water body dangerously close.
-It's non-interrelative levitation systems kicked into overdrive, absurdly redundant and powerful engines that made the air boil away from the unit shattering into ozone and steam, and energy was diverted from all systems in an attempt to change the drop into a safe, or at least survivable, vector.
+It's non-relative levitation systems kicked into overdrive, absurdly redundant and powerful engines that made the air boil away from the unit shattering into ozone and steam, and energy was diverted from all systems in an attempt to change the drop into a safe, or at least survivable, vector.

 It was because of this that the fall didn't shatter Cyan_Unit into plain chunks of scrap.